 By default when clean is run, if outframe='' the output frame is the same as the input.
 In the case of ALMA data, when cvel/mstransform has not been run, this will be TOPO.
 This is not a particularly useful frame for most science purposes, so users are strongly encouraged to set the outframe parameter.
-Most commonly used frames are LSRK or BARY, where the former is common in Galactic studies and the latter in extragalactic.
+Most commonly used frame is LSRK.
 For velocity calculation based on a rest frequency, one can also choose between the optical and radio velocity conventions.

 It is important to note that in CASA 4.3 and earlier, CASA always regrids to a time-independent frame.
 This is true even of the TOPO frame such that all the data are referenced to the first time in the data (in this sense, CASA created TOPO images are not strictly speaking in the TOPO frame, but rather a time specific one).
 This is done so that spectral Doppler smearing will be removed even from TOPO images.
 Also all spectral selections of the mode parameter, including 'channel', will regrid the data to the specified outframe.
 For the curious, the imaging routines in the clean task internally perform a transformation to LSRK when they regrid, followed by a transformation to the outframe, but this extra conversion should be transparent to the user.
 Once the data are in a time-independent reference frame (at least on timescales of the observation), such as LSRK or BARY, it is then possible to display other time-independent reference frames within the viewer.